estebanfelipep/poland-next15-conferences-browser/STEPS.md

 - Let's see the TalksExplorer.
 The Talks client component has a search, is receiving the talks promise.
 Suspending with a fallback.
 - Next, let's animate the grid entering the view.
 - View trans have 4 triggers based on how a view trans component behaves in a transition: enter, exit, update, and share.
 - "as the talks grid streams in, we want to animate the suspense fallback to the content.
-Suspense triggers ViewTranstions (even outside a transition btw), so we can wrap the <Suspense> in a ViewTransition.
+Suspense triggers ViewTranstions (even outside a transition btw), so we can wrap the Suspense in a ViewTransition.
 But if you do that, it's going to opt-in the whole subtree, so what I typically do is something like"
 - Add enter exit on grid.
 Move key to transition.
 Default none.
+- Custom animations like this
 - "Note the exit, enter, and default props.
 This means when the fallback exits, and the content enters, it will cross fade.
 But since the default is "none" it wont cross fade any other update in the tree below, causing unexpected animations"
 - Triggered when viewtrans component is added and removed from the dom.
 This is custom animations that I've added to my css file like this.
 - Exit on suspense!
 Animates down and the list goes up.
 Removed from the DOM.
 Default none.